-- Installing smoke alarms and testing them regularly. - Designing an escape plan and practicing it. - Keeping the grass green and mown or grazed around your home. - Creating a safety zone around your home of at least 10m by clearing any dead or dry material and replacing flammable plants and trees with low flammable species. - Making sure your property is clearly signposted with your RAPID rural property identification number. - Installing multipurpose dry powder extinguishers in your house and out buildings.
+- Installing smoke alarms and testing them regularly. - Designing an escape plan and practicing it. - Keeping the grass green and mown or grazed around your home. - Creating a safety zone around your home of at least 10m by clearing any dead or dry material and replacing flammable plants and trees with low flammable species. - Making sure your property is clearly signposted with your RAPID rural property identification number.
+This can be found at www.wdc.govt.nz - follow the GIS mapping link - Installing multipurpose dry powder extinguishers in your house and out buildings.

-- Keeping a garden hose connected and make sure it is long enough to reach around the house. - Ensuring your driveway has a minimum clearance of 4m wide and 4m high and adequate turning space for large vehicles. - Easy access to water supplies and making sure they are signposted. - Storing firewood and other flammable material away from your house. - Safe handling and storage of gas or liquid fuels. - Maintaining machinery and equipment in working order. - Disposing of ash safely in a metal container and using approved incinerators.
+- Keeping a garden hose connected and make sure it is long enough to reach around the house. - Ensuring your driveway has a minimum clearance of 4m wide and 4m high and adequate turning space for large vehicles. - Easy access to water supplies and making sure they are signposted. - Storing firewood and other flammable material away from your house. - Safe handling and storage of gas or liquid fuels. - Maintaining machinery and equipment in working order - Disposing of ash safely in a metal container and using approved incinerators.